 All of the laboratories listed above provide detailed instructions on their websites on collecting and submitting a sample to their lab.

 A soil sample is a mixture of many small samples collected from 10-15 locations across the area to be tested.
-Use a small trowel to collect the samples from the top 3 to 6 inches of soil, remove plant material and large roots, and mix them together.
-The soil testing laboratory's website, will provide more information on how large the sample should be and how to label and submit the sample.
+Use a small trowel to collect the samples from the top 4 to 8 inches of soil and mix them together.
+Avoid including soil from the very top layer of the soil profile, as well as any compost, mulch, roots, or manure, as it can skew the soil test results.
+The soil testing laboratory's website provides more information on the size of the sample required and how to label and submit it.

 In general, soil samples should represent areas managed similarly or areas where the same crops/plants are grown.
 If you wish to test soil in different settings, submit separate samples for separate tests.
 For example, conduct one soil test for your vegetable garden and a separate test for the lawn or perennial border.
 If areas are large or have different environmental conditions, conducting separate tests for specific areas is beneficial.
 For example, a shady and wet front lawn with heavy, clay-based soils should be tested separately from a sunny, well-drained lawn in the backyard.